Incremental Refinements and Multiple Descriptions with Feedback: Incremental Multiple Descriptions with Feedback

 In Fig.~\ref{fig:laplace}, it can be seen that for the same distortion, the rate-loss is significantly decreased by using two rounds instead of a single round.
 Moreover, by using $M=3$ rounds, the rate-loss is further decreased.
-In fact, for $M=3$, the operational performance is close to the SLB.
-The Matlab code for producing the results of Fig.~\ref{fig:laplace} is shown below.
+In fact, for $M=3$, the operational performance is close to the RDF.